crossplane/crossplane/design/one-pager-consuming-k8s-clusters.md

 the cluster.

-An example of a `KubernetesTarget` in namespace `my-app-team` that is referencing a Kubernetes `Provider` could look as follows:
+An example of a `KubernetesTarget` in namespace `my-app-team` that is referencing a local `Secret` directly could look as follows:

 ```yaml
 apiVersion: workload.crossplane.io/v1alpha1